Skyfall – resurrecting and retro-fitting James Bond

 But what objectively happens is that we’re back to the villain’s girlfriend being pointlessly executed with no impact on the plot whatsoever.
 Later on, Bond is more openly upset about his car dying when there’s nobody around to perform that for.

 As to M’s death, it’s a strong outcome in search of an actual ending.
-And it’s followed with a facsimile of old-testament Bond, where the switched-on Moneypenny follows Bond’s condescending advice and chooses life behind the desk, and a new man takes up M’s old leather-panelled office in Whitehall.
+And it’s quickly followed by a hard reset to old-testament Bond.
+The switched-on Moneypenny follows Bond’s condescending advice and chooses life behind the desk.
+A new man takes up M’s old leather-panelled office in Whitehall.
 Cue the gun-barrel and a “James Bond Will Return”.
-It’s pure fan service and it spikes the real emotion of the downer ending as a return to business as usual, only 50 years later.
+It’s pure fan service and it spikes the real emotion of the climax.
+Business as usual, only 50 years later.

 Bond means Bond